KILTprotocol/docs/docs/develop/08_opendid/04_integrate_opendid.md

 ## Self-Issued OpenID Provider v2 (SIOPv2)

-OpenDID can be configured to be compatible with [SIOPv2](https://openid.net/specs/openid-connect-self-issued-v2-1_0.html).
+You can configure OpenDID to be compatible with [SIOPv2](https://openid.net/specs/openid-connect-self-issued-v2-1_0.html).
-In this case, the authorization can be done only using a DID without the need of any credentials.
+In this case, you only need a DID for the authorization, and no credentials.
-In order to configure the OpenDID service to allow SIOPv2, it must have a client with an empty requirements value in the `config.yaml` file.
+To configure the OpenDID service to allow SIOPv2, it must have a `client` key with an empty requirements value in the `config.yaml` file.

-Initiating the SIOPv2 flow is done the same way as the [Implicit Flow](#implicit-flow) with the exception of the `nonce` value being required.
+Initiate the SIOPv2 flow the same way as the [Implicit Flow](#implicit-flow) with the exception that the `nonce` value is required.